Start a Used Cooking Oils Trading Business in Dubai

 The global used cooking oil market is expanding rapidly, driven by surging demand for biodiesel, animal feed additives, and oleochemical feedstocks.
 Dubai sits at the centre of this growth, offering world-class logistics infrastructure, a zero-tax environment, and direct access to markets across Africa, Asia, and Europe.
 For entrepreneurs and established commodity traders alike, establishing a used cooking oils trading business in Dubai represents a compelling opportunity with strong fundamentals and a clear regulatory pathway.

-This guide covers everything you need to know about trading used cooking oils under activity code 4669.79 at the Dubai South Business Hub Free Zone, including licence requirements, setup costs, compliance obligations, and the strategic advantages that make Dubai an ideal base for this trade.
+This guide covers everything you need to know about trading used cooking oils under activity code 4669.79 at the Dubai South Business Hub Free Zone, including license requirements, setup costs, compliance obligations, and the strategic advantages that make Dubai an ideal base for this trade.

 Why Dubai for Used Cooking Oil Trading